-The Michigan Mobility 2045 Plan is a collection of MDOT's plans and goals for the next 20 years.
+The Michigan Mobility 2045 Plan is a collection of the Michigan Department of Transportation's (MDOT) plans and goals for the next 20 years.
 The Plan identified six priorities for MDOT to focus on during this time: 1) enhancing quality of life for all communities and transportation users; 2) enhancing mobility choices for users; 3) enhancing the safety and security of the State's transportation network; 4) preserving and improving the condition of Michigan's transportation network; 5) improving the movement of people and goods to attract and sustain diverse economic opportunities while investing resources responsibly; and 6) strengthening, expanding, and promoting collaboration with all users through effective public and private partnerships.